-The SSD has hardware and software write protection, and hardware and software security erase function with different military erase algorithms.
+The SSD has hardware and software write protection, and hardware and software security erase function also in standard SSDs.
+Different military erase algorithms on request.

 The specification has been realized and approved by the ATA/ATAPI-8 specification.

 The system highlights are shown in Table 4 ...
 Table 12.